tenstorrent/tt-smi/README.md

 Main objective of TT-SMI is to provide a simple and easy to use interface to collect and display device, telemetry and firmware information.

-In addition user can issue Grayskull board tensix core reset.
+In addition user can issue Grayskull board Tensix core reset.

 ## Official Repository